coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 Each component has a corresponding test script:

-- `test_extractor.py`: Tests the document extraction functionality
+- `test_extractor.py`: Tests the document extraction functionality for PDF and EPUB
 - `test_chunker.py`: Tests the semantic chunking functionality
 - `test_embedder.py`: Tests the embedding generation
 - `test_vector_store.py`: Tests the Supabase vector store implementation